 Pappy Gunn did indeed fly a contingent of 3d Bomb Group pilots in his C-47, either to Bachelor Field to pick up two dozen Dutch B-25s, or to Archerfield near Brisbane to pick up eighteen crated Mitchells.
-The newly arrived bombers were indeed property of the Netherlands Air Force, which in fact no longer had pilots to fly them.
-Whether appropriated by Pappy, "With all of the aplomb of a second-story bandit and a river-boat gambler" as described by General William Webster (USAF/Ret), or willingly bequeathed to the 3d Bomb Group by the Dutch, Big Jim Davies pilots at last had airplanes.
+The newly arrived bombers were indeed the property of the Netherlands Air Force, which in fact no longer had piloted to fly them.
+Whether appropriated by Pappy, "With all of the aplomb of a second-story bandit and a river-boat gambler" as described by General William Webster (USAF/Ret), or willingly bequeathed to the 3d Bomb Group by the Dutch, Big Jim Davies pilots, at last, had airplanes.
 The legend of how the Grim Reapers "stole" their bombers from the Dutch is an interesting story, well worth reading despite its discrepancies and obvious embellishments.
-Indeed, Pappy got his planes, sans bomb sights, which he returned two days later to get (according to some written reports at gun point.)
+Indeed, Pappy got his planes, sans bombsights, which he returned two days later to get (according to some written reports at gunpoint.)

 The truth probably lies somewhere in the middle, though most men who knew Pappy Gunn can easily imagine him doing exactly what the legendary accounts detail.
 At any rate, at least fifteen B-25s were obtained from the Dutch and assigned to the 13th and 90th Squadrons at Charters Towers.
 Pappy promised to have them combat-ready within two days.

 Four days before the Gasmata raid Lieutenant Bob Ruegg led six A-24s of the 8th squadron in the first combat mission of the 3rd BG.
-Target for the day was the Lae Airdrome, but the port city was fogged in and the flight instead dropped five bombs over Salamua.
+The target for the day was the Lae Airdrome, but the port city was fogged in and the flight instead dropped five bombs over Salamaua.
 The first of repeated assaults on Lae did not occur until April 7 when eight Dauntless dive bombers, escorted by six RAAF Kittyhawks, bombed the airfield.
 That flight was led by 8th BG commanding officer Captain Floyd Rogers.
-His wing man was Lieutenant Raymond Wilkins.
+His wingman was Lieutenant Raymond Wilkins.
 It was the young pilots' first combat mission.

 The slow SDBs often flew into enemy territory with fighter protection from the RAAF's No. 75 Squadron, but the valiant Australian pilots were also vastly outnumbered and their Kittyhawks were old and battle-damaged.
 On April 11 as the 3rd Bomb Group's B-25s were flying into Mindanao on the Royce Mission, dive-bombers of the 8th Squadron were again attacking Lea led by 27th Group veteran Captain Bob Ruegg.
 Lieutenant Gus Kitchens and his gunner Sergeant George Kehoe never returned and the casualties continued to mount.